dice-group/GATES/README.md

 # GATES
-## Graph Attention Networks for Entity Summarization
+## Using Graph Attention Networks for Entity Summarization

 ## Dataset

-On this experiment, [ESBM benchmark v.1.2](https://github.com/nju-websoft/ESBM/tree/master/v1.2) is used as dataset to train and test the GATES model.
-It consists of 175 entities related to 150 entities from DBpedia and 25 entities from LinkedMDB.
+On this experiment, we used two datasets:
+1. [ESBM (version 1.2)](https://github.com/nju-websoft/ESBM/tree/master/v1.2) that consists of 175 entities related to 150 entities from DBpedia and 25 entities from LinkedMDB.
+2. FACES dataset.

 ## Pre-trained Knowledge Graph Embedding Models